An Accident Waiting To Happen

-The dash board had crumpled under the pressure of the two vehicle death dance and had pinned Len’s legs down, crushing them.
+The dashboard had crumpled under the pressure of the two-vehicle death dance and had pinned Len’s legs down, crushing them.
 The impact had slammed the steering wheel into his pelvis, breaking it in two and snapping his lower back in three places.
-Both of his wrists had been broken under the impact, shattering them so bad that later the doctors would find it very difficult to even put them back together.
+Both of his wrists had been broken under the impact, shattering them so badly that later the doctors would find it very difficult to even put them back together.
 His right forearm had a compound fracture and his ribs were nothing more than a crumpled cage of shattered bone.

 Len’s nostrils flared as he could smell the gasoline as his Jeep cocooned him in his metal coffin.
 He thought for sure he was dead but then again the screaming pain of his injuries told him otherwise.
 The sound of the onlookers was fading in and out of his ears as he lost and regained consciousness over and over.
 At one point he could hear someone yelling call nine-one-one.

 He opened his eyes and squinted to see and what he saw was the crumpled front end of the SUV.
 It had been smashed up good and its driver was just as crumpled and mangled as it was.
 He blinked and stared harder trying to focus better at the other driver, watching her gasp and claw at her throat.
 One of the crossbars from the Jeep’s brush guard had broken away and impaled her in the throat.
 As the red life spurted from the woman’s jugular it flowed lazily over the broken dash, busted windshield, and over the hood of the black vehicle.
 It trickled down onto the street with a slight pitter-patter sound on the asphalt, it was mixed with coolant, engine oil, and gasoline.